Bike Books

 By calling my e-bike a ‘Lifestyle Investment’, it took my wife’s mind off the cost.
 At the time she needed some new slippers, so it was a sensitive issue.
 Someone asked whether I was searching for eternal youth?
 ‘Not really,’ I replied, ‘more trying to keep out of my eternal hole in the ground.
 A pressing matter upon which I feel I must act swiftly.’

 Fuelled by red wine and optimism I disappeared into the mist.
 Bike number one was a learning experience, but a fun one.
+I upgrade to a better bike and on this one, among other adventures, I ride across the country Coast to Coast with Jan driving the campervan.
+A fabulous experience for both of us.

-Over the two books I've recounted many tales beginning when I was a nipper, via riding into a big hole in the Netherlands, to having some amazing days out on the Cumbrian moors.
-I'm now 64 with dodgy legs and the e-bike has taken me back to a time when I could ride where I want without fear of coming to a grinding halt.
+Over the three books I've recounted many tales beginning when I was a nipper.
+I recall riding into a big hole in the Netherlands and having some amazing days out on the Cumbrian moors, The Howgill Fells specifically.
+There's an introduction here.

 The first bike is called Columbanus?
 Why?
 Well, he's the Patron Saint of motorcyclists.
 I have a cycle with a motor so it's near enough.
 Plus it sounds not unlike numb anus which sort of sums it up!
-The second on is CO2.